Bhuvaneshbhuvi93/Dhvani/README.md

 ![Flowchart](https://github.com/Bhuvaneshbhuvi93/Dhvani/assets/118096816/2c618463-4b58-4d6c-a296-e40fe675a473)

 # Bee Dynamics Simulation
-This Python code simulates the motion of a system in three-dimensional space over time.
-It models the movement of a "bee" based on a set of differential equations.
-The resulting trajectories are plotted for analysis.
+This Python program models the three-dimensional motion of a system over time.
+Based on a set of differential equations, it simulates how a "bee" might move.
+Plots are made of the obtained trajectories for analysis.

 ## Dependencies
 Python 3.x